qwicengineering/dev-assignment/fullstack/README.md

 -   You are allowed to mock the database layer.
 -   You are allowed to use any test framework

+In Readme (Not code):

+-   If this were to go to production, what presistent layer would you use and why?
+-   Describe your data schema for creating returns.
+-   What do you need to consider if this application needs to be highly available?

 Evaluation
 • Implementation of the above exercise
 • Documentation